markertmer/little-esty-shop-bulk-discounts/README.md

 ## Database Structure & Interface
 ![image](https://user-images.githubusercontent.com/91342410/157998299-cc32d2fe-3436-47ab-ab12-26c99e0c6b85.png)

-The involved resources consist of a many:many and several one:many relationships.
+The involved resources consist of a many:many and several nested one:many relationships.
 PostgreSQL was the chosen database manager, and ActiveRecord was used for querying within Rails.

 ## Admin Capabilities
 - Dashboard